Gajamjyothsna/PuzzleGame/README.md

 # PuzzleGame
-This is 2D based puzzle Game
+This is 2D based puzzle 2048 game.